scaladus/scala-kickstart/docs/scala-collections.md

 ## Assignment

-The assignment is to use the Scala collection API to provide the missing implementations in `org.sugdus.collections.Collections`.
+The assignment is to use the Scala collection API to provide the missing implementations in `org.scaladus.collections.Collections`.
 There are tests for all methods in the `CollectionsSpec`.
 You can run all tests using `sbt test` or by executing the spec from within your IDE.